phetsims/quake/doc/setup.md

 ### Setup Steps

-1. Make sure you have a Java 1.8.x JDK installed.
-Cordova requires this.
-The latest JDKs don't work.
-Don't know why.
+1. Make sure you have a Java 11.x JDK installed.
+Cordova 11.0.0 requires this.
 2. You'll need an environment variable `JAVA_HOME` that points to the root direction of the JDK.
-The value will look something like `C:\Program Files\Java\jdk1.8.0_301` on a Windows system.
+The value will look something like `C:\Program Files\Java\jdk-11.0.15.1` on a Windows system.
 3. Install Android Studio.
 The SDKs that come with it are needed to build the Android app, and the studio is used for testing and debugging.
-4. From within Android Studio, use Tools->SDK Manager to install SDK 11.0 (Oreo), API version 30.
+4. From within Android Studio, use Tools->SDK Manager to install SDK 12.0, API level 31.
+5. Also from the SDK manager, install the latest build tools.
+By the end of this effort, we were using version 33.
-5. Add an environment variable (if it doesn't already exist) `ANDROID_SDK_ROOT` that points to your Android SDK root.
+6. Add an environment variable (if it doesn't already exist) `ANDROID_SDK_ROOT` that points to your Android SDK root.
-6. The value will be something like `C:\Users\bob\AppData\Local\Android\Sdk`
+7. The value will be something like `C:\Users\bob\AppData\Local\Android\Sdk`
-7. Install `gradle`, which is a build tool used by Android Studio, by following the instructions in the section "Installing manually" of the installation guide at https://gradle.org/install/ (binary only).
+8. Install `gradle`, which is a build tool used by Android Studio, by following the instructions in the section "Installing manually" of the installation guide at https://gradle.org/install/ (binary only).
-8. Add the path to gradle to your system path, e.g. `C:\gradle-7.4.2\bin`
+9. Add the path to gradle to your system path, e.g. `C:\gradle-7.4.2\bin`
-9. If cordova isn't already installed, install it globally using `npm install -g cordova`
+10. If cordova isn't already installed, install it globally using `npm install -g cordova`
-10. Clone this repo (quake).
-This repo has no dependencies on other PhET repos, so it isn't necessary to clone or pull any others.
+11. Clone this repo (quake) if you haven't already.
+This repo has no dependencies on other PhET repos, so it isn't\
+necessary to clone or pull any others.
-11. From the root of your local copy of this repo, run each of the following commands, making sure that each one is successful.
+13. From the root of your local copy of this repo, run each of the following commands, making sure that each one is successful.
   - Run `npm install` to get the needed node modules.
   - Run `cordova platform add android` to install the Android platform files.